vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 Connection pooling is an important part of what makes Vitess performant, so using constructs that turn it off should only be done in rare circumstances.
-If you are using an application or library that is issues these kind of `SET` statements, the best way to avoid reserved connections is to make sure the global MySQL settings match the one the application is trying to set (e.g.
+If you are using an application or library that issues these kind of `SET` statements, the best way to avoid reserved connections is to make sure the global MySQL settings match the one the application is trying to set (e.g.
 `sql_mode`, or `wait_timeout`).
 When Vitess discovers that you are changing